Qaraqosh: Security

 As of October 2016, the city is under the control of the Nineveh Plain Protection Units.
 On November 25, 2017; Nineveh Plain Protection Units (NPU) celebrated the completion of its new military camp in Bakhdida, Nineveh Plain.

 Education

 Students from the village were harassed in University of Mosul; many female students were forced to wear an Islamic dress for fear of being attacked.
-On 2 May 2010 a convoy of buses carrying students from Bakhdida to the University of Mosul was the target of a coordinated attack, which killed and injured more than a hundred.
+On May 2, 2010, a convoy of buses carrying students from Bakhdida to the University of Mosul was the target of a coordinated attack, which killed and injured more than a hundred.

-The Iraqi Ministry of Education started the construction of a subsidiary of the University of Mosul which in 2014 became the University of Bakhdida, which is planned to serve the whole Nineveh Plains region.
+The Iraqi Ministry of Education started the construction of a subsidiary of the University of Mosul which in 2014 became the University of AL-Hamdaniya, which is planned to serve the whole Nineveh Plains region.
+The University of AL-Hamdaniya currently consists of two colleges: The college of Education and the college of Administration and Economics.
+The University is based at the Mosul-Erbil road, Al-Hamdaniya intersection.

 History

 Pre-Christian accounts

 It is thought that the ancient city of Rasin mentioned in some texts, the second city built by the Assyrian king Nimrud, was in Bakhdida.